maxiking913/T6-Survival/README.md

 # Features added in next Version
 ```
 (Everything in "Currently in testing" for this Release)

+-Knife kills give $80

+-War & Death Machine Ammo costs $500 (No refill all Weapons aviable when they are in inventory)

 -Increased kills for Round to End.
 Also scaling now with each player and rescale if player quits

 -Vote to skip interval (tested with more players)

 -Share Money with other Players - Costs $50 / Retrieve $50

 -Revive Player in Round $500

 -Perk Shop